-Situated near the Old Town, Užupis, unofficially known as the Republic of Užupis, is the Vilnius’ equivalent of the Freetown Christiania in Copenhagen.
-Užupis, which translates into “on the other side of the river”, used to be an infamous area of the homeless and prostitutes, who had occupied deserted houses of the Jewish victims of the Second World War.
+Užupis, unofficially known as the Republic of Užupis, is situated near the Old Town.
+It is equivalent to the Freetown Christiania in Copenhagen.
+Užupis, which translates to “on the other side of the river”, used to be an infamous area of the homeless and prostitutes, who had occupied deserted houses of the Jewish victims of the Second World War.

 The Užupis area, which was self-declared a republic by its habitants in 1997, has gradually transformed into a bohemian center of artists and liberal citizens.
 You should definitely include Užupis to your itinerary when traveling to Vilnius.
 Stroll around the streets, enjoy street art and stop by in one of the many art cafes.

 Imagine a summer night.
 You’re sitting on a comfy blanket on top of a hill high above the Old Town, and the glowing sun is setting into the horizon.
 Sounds romantic, right?
 No wonder the locals and tourists come together on the Hill of Three Crosses, in Kalnai Park, to wait for a sunset.
 You can’t think of a more photogenic setting for a sunset in Vilnius!